 Christmas in Kumamoto

-As we fast approach the holiday season, here are a few ways expats feeling homesick for Christmas can get into the festive spirit in Kumamoto.
-Although it’s not an official holiday, the city is one of many in Japan that acknowledges the season with events and displays.
-Here’s what you can enjoy and where.
+There are many ways expats feeling homesick for Christmas can get into the festive spirit in Kumamoto.
+Although Christmas is not an official holiday in Japan, Kumamoto is one of many cities in the country that acknowledges the festival with events and light displays.

 Christmas in Japan

-Japan is not a Christian country.
-However, with an increasingly western expat population, its Christmas celebrations have grown in recent times.
-The country has unique ways of celebrating the holiday season, blending its traditions with those found in other places such as the US and Europe.
-The Japanese typically celebrate Christmas across December, although locals usually work on Christmas Day.
+Japan is not a Christian-majority country.
+However, its increasing Western expat population has led Christmas celebrations to grow in recent years.
+The country has unique ways of celebrating the holiday season, blending its traditions with those from other places, such as the U.S. and Europe.
+The Japanese typically celebrate Christmas throughout December, although locals usually work on Christmas Day.
 Family gatherings and parties are more likely to occur around the New Year period.

-December is a time in Japan when you can expect to see excellent street lighting displays, European-style Christmas markets and enjoy the special Japanese Christmas cake (kurisumasu keki).
+During December in Japan, expect to see excellent street lighting displays, European-style Christmas markets, and the special Japanese Christmas cake (kurisumasu keki).
 Many Japanese couples treat Christmas Eve as a romantic time and will head out to a nice restaurant.
-Friends and family may buy each other small Christmas gifts, but this is not the big thing in traditionally western countries.
+Friends and family may buy each other small Christmas gifts, but this is not the big thing it is in Western countries.

 Christmas Illuminations

 Japan pushes the boat out when it comes to spectacular winter lighting displays.
-Each year from around mid-November to the start of January, you can see extravagant and colorful illuminations in streets, parks, and shopping centers.
-Each display lasts for a different period, and there may also be standalone events.
+Each year, from around mid-November to the start of January, you can see extravagant and colorful illuminations in streets, parks, and shopping centers.

-Another is the Fantasy of Light at the Arao Greenland Amusement Park, which features over 100 illuminations, including a giant lit Ferris wheel.
+Another event is the Fantasy of Light at the Arao Greenland Amusement Park.
+This features over 100 illuminations, including a giant lit Ferris wheel, a eight-meter-tall tree, pink lights on the cherry trees along Sakura’s Stroll Path, and lights on the grand avenue, called Luce Viale.
 Entry to the park costs 1,600 yen for adults, although you can view the illuminations from outside the park for free.
+For a bird’s eye view, take the Ferris wheel or Sky Lift.
+The event is more for New Year than Christmas, typically running from around December 28th to 31st.

 Christmas Markets

-Alongside illuminations, German-style Christmas markets are another winter staple in many Japanese cities throughout December.
-Here, you can expect to see lines of stalls selling popular German favorites such as smoked sausages, sauerkraut, and mulled wine.
+German-style Christmas markets are another winter staple in many Japanese cities throughout December.
+Expect to find stalls selling popular German favorites, such as smoked sausages, sauerkraut, and mulled wine.
 You can also pick up small gifts from local traders and enjoy the general festive cheer.
-Kumamoto has established Christmas markets at two sites – Kumamoto station (November 25th to December 25th) and Hanabata flower fields (December 9th to 25th).
-In addition to the stall traders, there will also be entertainment on offer, such as live choir performances.
+Kumamoto has Christmas markets at three sites:

 Christmas Dining